Four Quartets: Critical responses

 In a 2019 interview, conservative philosopher Roger Scruton stated that "...(T. S. Eliot influenced) my vision of culture.
 And that's from school days: I came across Four Quartets aged 16 and that made sense of everything for the first time."
 American author Ross Douthat writes of the poem: "This is a poetic counterpart to Chesterton's prose.
 Eliot's verse makes no argument, but distills the religious impulse and his own Christian hope to eloquent perfection."

 Adaptation

-In 2021 Ralph Fiennes directed a theatrical production of Four Quartets.
-The production toured UK regional theatres and ran at the Harold Pinter Theatre, London, in November and December 2021.
+In 2021 Ralph Fiennes produced and performed a theatrical production of Four Quartets.
+The production toured UK regional theatres from June and ran at the Harold Pinter Theatre, London, in November and December 2021.

-A film adaptation, directed by Sophie Fiennes, Ralph's sister, was filmed in three days using one camera, preserving the atmosphere of Tim Lutkin's design for the theatre.
+A film adaptation, directed by Sophie Fiennes, Ralph's sister, was filmed in three days using one camera, preserving the atmosphere of Tim Lutkin's lighting design for the theatre.
 In 2023, the recorded recitation of Four Quartets was released by Kino Lorber.